 About the Documentary Series

-The Raising of America is the first national, fully integrated media/public engagement project that aims to reframe the way Americans look at early child health and development.
+The Raising of America: Early Childhood and the Future of Our Nation is changing the way Americans look at early child health and development.

 We’ve borrowed a lot for this project from many brilliant experts, not just concepts and counsel but even terminology, and we are thankful for their generous assistance.

 was first developed by Matthew Kagan of Behr Communications and popularized by Lori Dorfman and the Berkeley Media Studies Group.